Eggers ImagesPhotographer Male Costa Mesa, California, US

 Anything worn underneath can't be noticeable.
 I've had younger models wear cut-offs, jean shorts, Bermuda shorts, black tights and a variety of other bulky and distracting garments.
 None of that works.
 It all looks tacky in the shots.
 I've had a number of times when something distracting showed through, because parents wanted to make it very obvious that the model was wearing something underneath.
 That ruined the shoot.

-Regular underwear works best, but if you want to wear something underneath that can be seen in public that isn't part of the concept of the shoot, wear a white or light colored bathing suite, where the colors won't bleed through the outfit, without frills, bulky padding, bows or anything else that might cut into an outfit's lines.
+If you want to wear something underneath that can be seen in public that isn't part of the concept of the shoot, wear a white or light colored bathing suite, where the colors won't bleed through the outfit, without frills, bulky padding, bows or anything else that might cut into an outfit's lines.
 A one piece works well for dresses and more formal outfits.
 A bikini works best for shorts, cut offs, tank tops and other types of recreational activity shoots.

 One of the biggest problems for younger models is not concentrating on what they're doing.
 They're very easily distracted.
 While parents are welcome, in most cases, having other siblings along for the shoot is not a good idea, unless they also are modeling.
 Siblings generally distract younger models, making them lose focus and reduce their attention span.